Ethical Issues in Healthcare:

 The integration of advanced technologies, such as machine learning and artificial intelligence (AI), has marked a pivotal shift in the healthcare landscape, contributing to improvements in diagnosis, treatment planning, and overall patient management.

 While the evolution of patient records has enhanced patient autonomy and emphasized the importance of patient preferences, it is crucial to carefully consider the ethical implications that arise, particularly for vulnerable populations.
+Ensuring equitable access to care and protecting individual rights remain fundamental considerations as healthcare systems navigate these complex developments.

 A comprehensive legal framework is essential for the effective management of patient data within healthcare organizations.
 Regulations such as the HIPAA Privacy Rule establish guidelines for the protection of patient information, mandating that care providers and programs take measures to ensure privacy and confidentiality.